Will I regain complete vision after undergoing laser treatment?

 No. During laser treatment, your eye will be numbed so you don’t feel any pain.
 A few patients may experience mild pain, but this only lasts for 3-4 hours.
 These patients may use eye drops to reduce the pain.

-I have myopia (near-sighted) and I am already using spectacles.
+I have myopia (near-sight) and I am already using spectacles.
 The doctor told me I have a retinal hole and will have to get laser treatment.
 Is this necessary?

 Yes.
 Laser treatment can close the hole.
 This prevents retinal detachment.